 - The Bichpoo is an adaptable dog who is suited to apartment living, or in a large home.

 - He is a generally healthy dog, and he will be by your side for around 13 ½ years on average.

 - The Bichpoo is hypoallergenic and as such he is suited to families with dog allergies.

 - He is a barky dog who will either make the perfect cute watchdog or annoying neighbor pup.

 The Bichpoo is an adorable little pup who is suited to most family homes.
 As long as you have done your research into the breed, and you know what to expect from both of his parents, then you will most certainly not be disappointed with him.

 As long as you don’t expect him to be a quiet little lapdog, and you can spend quality time with him and keep his intelligent mind occupied, then he will fit into his new family just fine.
-There is no doubt that this small curly teddy bear look alike will steal yours and your whole family’s heart from day dot!
+There is no doubt that this small curly teddy bear look-alike will steal your and your whole family’s heart from day one!